playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 }
 ```

-# Structural Directives - What Sorcery is this? #{structural-directives}
+# Structural Directives - What Sorcery is this? {#structural-directives}

 If you've used Angular in any scale of application, you've ran into Angular helpers that look a lot like directives and start with a `*` such as `*ngIf` and `*ngFor`.
 These helpers are known as **structural directives**  and are built upon all of the things we've learned to this point.